Birmingham riot of 1963: A. D. King residence

 At about 10:45 p.m., a uniformed officer got out of his police car and placed a package near A. D. King's front porch.
 The officer returned to the car.
-As the car drove away, someone threw a small object through the house's window onto the sidewalk, where it exploded.
-The object created a small but loud explosion and knocked over bystander Roosevelt Tatum.
+As he drove away, the officer threw an object out of the car's window.
+The object landed two to three feet from the sidewalk, where it caused a small but loud explosion and knocked over bystander Roosevelt Tatum.

 Tatum got up and moved toward the King house—only to face another, larger, blast from the package near the porch.
 This explosion destroyed the front of the house.
 Tatum survived and ran toward the back of the house, where he found A. D. King and his wife Naomi trying to escape with their five children.

 Tatum told King that he had seen police deliver the bombs.
 King called the Federal Bureau of Investigation (FBI), demanding action against the local police department.